-a.
+- a.
 Starting with either side of the wheel, rotate the wheel in the direction of the lit arrow until all arrows light indicating the correct position.
-The top-dead-center light and the correct weight will be displayed.
+The top-dead-center light and the correct weight will be displayed. - b.

-- b.
 If you want a normal mode balance, attach the weights now.
-If you want a custom balance, see next section. - c.
-Securely apply the indicated weight at the top-dead-center location. - d.
+If you want a custom balance, see the next section. - b.
+Securely apply the indicated weight at the top-dead-center location. - c.
 Repeat 8a and 8c for the other side of the wheel.
 Make sure that the stick-on weights will clear the vehicle disc brake caliper.